 Things to know about Cam Maclean

-Cam Maclean was raised mostly in Chatham, Ontario, and traveled extensively throughout his youth between Detroit and Toronto and throughout the Great Lakes region, with stints in New Brunswick and Cape Breton, NS; before finally settling in Montreal as a young adult where he has been for over a decade.
+Cam Maclean was raised mostly in Chatham, Ontario, and lived in his youth between Detroit and Toronto and throughout the Great Lakes region, with stints in New Brunswick and Cape Breton, NS; before finally settling in Montreal as a young adult where he has lived for over a decade.
 His work is defined by lyrical and musical breadth; narrative lyrics draw from interests in philosophy and contemporary poetry.
-These are structured around musical arrangements that emerge from his work as a multifaceted guitarist, beginning with classical guitar studies as a child, and from his collaborations with some of Canada’s most notable contemporary artists and producers.
+Maclean’s songs are structured around musical arrangements that emerge from his work as a multifaceted guitarist, beginning with Classical and folk guitar studies as a child, as well as from his collaborations with some of Canada’s most notable contemporary artists and producers.